 Contributions to the Field and to Modernism

 In 1930, Yakobson choreographed his first major work, the second act of The Golden Age, to an original score by Dmitry Shostakovich.
 In keeping with the revolutionary spirit of the times, Yakobson incorporated non-dance movement from athletics and acrobatics into his choreography, using this as a way to update ballet language and subjects.
 Yakobson returned to choreograph for the Kirov Ballet from 1942 to 1950 and from 1956 to 1975.
 He also served as a choreographer for Moscow’s Bolshoi Ballet from 1933 to 1942.
-Immensely productive, despite political and economic hardships, he choreographed 180 ballets, including scores of ‘miniatures’ – movement portraits often no longer than three-to-five minutes – on a range of subjects.
+Immensely productive, despite political and economic hardships, he choreographed 180 ballets, including scores of “miniatures”—movement portraits often no longer than three-to-five minutes long—on a range of subjects.
 In all his works, Yakobson valorised a modernist aesthetic of chance and uncertainty, improvising in the rehearsal studio distinctive movement phrases crafted to the individuality of each dancer.

 Challenged rather than intimidated by the restrictions imposed by Soviet censors on his ballets, Yakobson offered Soviet dancers and audiences an experience quite different from the prevailing Soviet aesthetic.
-Given his fraught relationships with Soviet political authority which limited his artistic opportunities, his ballets became important resistive cultural texts during the Stalinist decades and in the years following the cultural ‘thaw’ of the late 1950s and early 1960s.
-His work represents a little known body of choreography that carried on – albeit in a limited way – the experimentalism of the early Soviet avant-garde long after this had been decimated.
+Given his fraught relationships with Soviet political authority that limited his artistic opportunities, his ballets became important resistive cultural texts during the Stalinist decades and in the years following the cultural “thaw” of the late 1950s and early 1960s.
+His work represents a little-known body of choreography that carried on—albeit in a limited way—the experimentalism of the early Soviet avant-garde long after this had been decimated.

-Yakobson’s ballets revealed both narrative as well as abstract qualities, offering a different lens on dance modernism as this originated in early twentieth-century Russia and was subsequently developed in the West.
-Yakobson questioned the form and content of ballet while repositioning its social relevance and retaining early twentieth-century movement innovations, such as turned-in and parallel foot positions, oddly angled lifts, and floor work, whose modernism challenged Soviet ballet orthodoxies.
-Yakobson’s work is little known outside Russia because it unfolded in a totalitarian state and was never considered worthy of cultural ‘display’ and because there was little official effort to preserve his choreographic archive.
+Yakobson’s ballets revealed both narrative as well as abstract qualities, offering a different lens on dance modernism as it originated in early-twentieth-century Russia and was subsequently developed in the West.
+Yakobson questioned the form and content of ballet while repositioning its social relevance and retaining early-twentieth-century movement innovations, such as turned-in and parallel foot positions, oddly angled lifts, and floor work, the modernism of which challenged Soviet ballet orthodoxies.
+Yakobson’s work is little-known outside Russia because it unfolded in a totalitarian state and was never considered worthy of cultural display, and because there was little official effort to preserve his choreographic archive.

 Legacy

-Yakobson, who died in 1975, viewed ballet as a form of political discourse which could be layered with social challenges.
+Yakobson, who died in 1975, viewed ballet as a form of political discourse that could be layered with social challenges.
 At the same time, he used it to articulate individual and cultural subjectivities, particularly the suppressed identity of Soviet Jews.
-The majority of Yakobson’s ballets celebrated re-invention and self-authorship – the freedom of the individual voice, as subject, practice and medium.
+The majority of Yakobson’s ballets celebrated reinvention and self-authorship—the freedom of the individual voice, as subject, practice, and medium.
 Yakobson viewed ballet as a vital medium of national identification, important in shaping the contours of Soviet cultural life.
 Reaching beyond aesthetics, or Jewishness, and bolstered by his strong personal will, Yakobson’s ballets challenged the role of the dancing body in the USSR during some of the most repressive decades of totalitarian control.
 He used performance to define prohibited cultural identities and resist propagandistic agendas while paving the way toward a flowering of new dance in the post-Soviet 1990s.
-In 1970, Yakobson completed his major treatise on ballet, Letters to Noverre (Pis’ma Noverru), in which he expounded his views in a series of epistolary ‘responses’ to Jean-Georges Noverre’s seminal Letters on Dancing and Ballets (1760).
+In 1970, Yakobson completed his major treatise on ballet, Letters to Noverre (Pis’ma Noverru), in which he expounded his views in a series of epistolary responses to Jean-Georges Noverre’s seminal Letters on Dancing and Ballets (1760).
 Yakobson’s book remained unpublished until 2001 when his widow, Irina Yakobson, financed its posthumous publication.

 Selected List of Works